demidavi7/KeyBERT_Topic-Modelling_Summarization/README.md

-# KeyBERT extensions for Topic Modeling
+# Dynamic Topic Modeling and Summarization using KeyBERT

-This repository explores extensions to **KeyBERT**, enhancing its capabilities for advanced topic modeling and analysis.

 ## Table of contents